Main Navigation - Mobile

 A. Competitive Foods and Beverages

-All foods and beverages sold on school grounds to students outside of reimbursable school meals are considered “competitive foods.”
-Competitive foods include items sold a la carte in the cafeteria, from vending machines, school stores and for in-school fundraisers during the school day*.
+All foods and beverages sold on school grounds during the school day to students outside of reimbursable school meals are considered “competitive foods.”
+Competitive foods include items sold a la carte in the cafeteria, from vending machines, school stores and for in-school fundraisers during the school day (school day is defined by the USDA as the period from midnight before, to 30 minutes after the end of the official school day).

-The schools shall encourage all students to make age appropriate, healthy selections of foods and beverages, including those sold individually outside the reimbursable school meal programs, and after school, such as through vending machines, fundraising events, concession stands, and student stores.
+The schools shall encourage all students to make age-appropriate, healthy selections of foods and beverages, including those sold individually outside the reimbursable school meal programs, and after school, such as through vending machines, fundraising events, concession stands, and student stores.

 B. Other Foods and Beverages Made Available to Students